 The Boston Terrier is not your typical terrier.
 In fact, they’re not even in the terrier group.
 What makes them different is their friendly and cheerful personalities.
 But as a potential owner, you question these charming dogs’ intelligence.

 So, are Boston Terriers smart?
-How smart are Boston Terriers?
 Boston Terriers are tied for the 100th smartest dog breed (out of 138) when it comes to obedience and working IQ.
-While this places them in the “average intelligent” category, Boston Terriers excel with their adaptive intelligence.
+While this places them in the “average intelligent” category, Boston Terriers are known to be great communicators and excellent at adapting to all types of environments and/or people.
 Thus, making them smarter than you think.

 Despite their relatively low intelligence ranking, Boston Terriers are by no means dumb dogs.
 They’re fantastic workers turned companions, with the ability to learn for themselves.
 We’ll examine why they ranked so low and reasons why they’re actually smart terriers.

 - Why Boston Terriers Rank Low For Intelligence

 - Reasons Why Boston Terriers Are Smart Dogs

 - Is Your Boston Terrier Smart?

 So, how did experts conclude that Boston Terriers have average intelligence?
 The research and trials that ultimately led to the list of smartest dogs can be credited to Stanley Coren, a canine psychologist from the University of British Columbia.

 With the help of 199 obedience trial judges from the American and Canadian Kennel Club, Coren was able to collect enough data to rank dog breeds by working & obedience intelligence.
 Though, not all dog breeds participated in the dog intelligence study.